perwendel/perwendel.github.io/_posts/tutorials/2015-08-04-spark-video-tutorials.markdown

 author: <a href="https://www.linkedin.com/in/davidaase" target="_blank">David Åse</a>
 date:   2015-08-04 15:43:21
 permalink: /tutorials/video-tutorials
+summarytitle: Video tutorials
 summary: >
- Our friends over at <a href="https://learnhowtoprogram.com" target="_blank">learnhowtoprogram.com</a> have been working on a series of Java courses for beginners, all of which feature Spark.
-This post contains an overview of these courses with direct links to their videos.
+    This post contains an overview of Spark courses at <a href="https://learnhowtoprogram.com" target="_blank">learnhowtoprogram.com</a> with links to their videos.
 ---

 Our friends over at <a href="https://www.learnhowtoprogram.com/courses" target="_blank">learnhowtoprogram.com</a> have been working on a series of Java courses for beginners, all of which feature Spark.
 This post contains an overview of these courses with direct links to their videos.